 Getting High Quality Seller Leads Through Google Ads

 We have something we call the 60 Day Rule here at Carrot.
-When we want to go into a market looking for motivated house sellers, 9 times out of 10 we’re able to pull out a deal and close it within 60 days.
+When we want to go into a market looking for motivated house sellers, much of the time we’re able to pull out a deal and close it within 60 days.
 The way we do that is by launching Google ads while our Evergreen Marketing/SEO is growing.
 We start with Google because the leads tend to be much more motivated and ready to take action than leads through Facebook or many other sources.

 We’ve found Google ads are best for highly motivated house sellers of houses and/or land.
 They can also work for other types of leads like buyers, tenants, land deals, etc.